Dyonathan Celestrino: Investigation

 In the aftermath of his arrest, investigator Maria de Lourdes Souza Cano issued a press statement commending her colleagues' work effort in capturing the criminal.
-She also claimed that Celestrino had apparently planned to commit a fourth murder and seemingly aimed to surpass Francisco de Assis Pereira in notoriety.
+She also claimed that Celestrino had apparently planned to commit a fourth murder, and he admitted to wanting to surpass Fransisco de Assis Pereira in notoriety, stating he “liked Pereira because of how many women he killed”.